 An active clinician, Dr. Rodde has led several All-State and regional festival ensembles, including two North Central ACDA Men's Honor Choirs.
 Other guest conducting engagements include All-State Choirs in Texas, Kentucky, Iowa, South Dakota, Minnesota, Wisconsin, Tennessee, Colorado, Mississippi, and Nebraska.
 Upon his arrival at Iowa State Dr. Rodde instituted the ISU Honor Choir, a highly select ensemble of high school students, chosen annually through live auditions across the state.

 Alliance, AMSI, Hal Leonard, Lawson-Gould, Mark Foster, Musica Russica, and Santa Barbara have published Dr. Rodde's editions and arrangements of choral music.
-He served as the North Central ACDA Repertoire and Standards Chair for Male Choirs for over a decade and is currently the Artistic Director of both the Des Moines Choral Society and the Ames Chamber Artists.
+He served as the North Central ACDA Repertoire and Standards Chair for Male Choirs for over a decade, and since 2003 has been the Artistic Director of the Des Moines Choral Society.

 A native of Minneapolis, Dr. Rodde received the Bachelor's degree in Music Education from Augsburg College and completed the M.A. and D.M.A. degrees in Choral Conducting at the University of Iowa.
 From 1985 to 2000 he served as Director of Choral Studies at the University of North Dakota, where he was honored with the Fine Arts Faculty Award for Teaching.